-Nota 26.
+Note 26.
 Income from ordinary activities

-- The effect of the initial application of IFRS Standard 15 on the revenue from contracts with customers of Grupo ICE is described in Note 7.
-Due to the transition method chosen to apply IFRS Standard 15, comparative information has not been restated to reflect the new requirements. - a) Revenue streams - The Institute generates revenues from the sale of electric power as well as from the sale of telecommunications services.
+The effect of the initial application of IFRS Standard 15 on the revenue from contracts with customers of ICE's telecommunications business is described in Note 6 (b).
+In the case of the Electricity Business, the implementation thereof took place in 2019.

+a) Revenue streams

+The Institute generates revenues from the sale of electric power as well as from the sale of telecommunications services.